etienne86/oc_p05_open_food_facts/README.md

 Previous: US04

 The program displays and suggest a substitute foodstuff to my selected product.
-The main menu displays two choices:
+The menu displays two choices:
 * `oui` if I want to save the suggested substitute
 * `non` if I do not want to save the suggested substitute